docker/docs/content/language/nodejs/_index.md

 ---
-description: Containerize Node.js apps using Docker
+description: Containerize and develop Node.js apps using Docker
-keywords: Docker, getting started, node, node.js, language
+keywords: getting started, node, node.js
-title: What will you learn in this module?
+title: Node.js language-specific guide
 toc_min: 1
 toc_max: 2
 ---

-The Node.js getting started guide teaches you how to create a containerized Node.js application using Docker.
+The Node.js language-specific guide teaches you how to containerize a Node.js application using Docker.
 In this guide, you’ll learn how to:

-* Create a simple Node.js application
+* Containerize and run a Node.js application
-* Create a new Dockerfile which contains instructions required to build a Node.js image
-* Run the newly built image as a container
-* Set up a local development environment to connect a database to the container
+* Set up a local environment to develop a Node.js application using containers
-* Use Docker Compose to run the Node.js application
+* Run tests for a Node.js application using containers
-* Configure a CI/CD pipeline for your application using GitHub Actions.
+* Configure a CI/CD pipeline for a containerized Node.js application using GitHub Actions

-After completing the Node.js getting started modules, you should be able to containerize your own Node.js application based on the examples and instructions provided in this guide.

-Let's get started!
+* Deploy your containerized Node.js application locally to Kubernetes to test and debug your deployment

+Start by containerizing an existing Node.js application.

-{{< button text="Build your Node.js image" url="build-images.md" >}}
+{{< button text="Containerize a Node.js app" url="containerize.md" >}}